Deric-W/lambda_calculus/README.md

 You can also use the `visitors` subpackage to define your own operations on terms or use predefined ones from the `terms` subpackage.

+## Notice

+This package is intended to be used for educational purposes and is not optimized for speed.

+Furthermore, it expects all terms to be finite, which means the absense of cycles.

+This results in the Visitor for term normalisation included in this package (`BetaNormalisingVisitor`) having problems when handling terms which are passed a reference to themselves during evaluation, which is the case for all recursive functions.

+`RecursionError` may be raised if the visitors get passed an infinite term.

 ## Requirements

 Python >= 3.10 is required to use this package.